-Select a playful color and shape.
+Select a playful color and shape

 Let’s analyze why this backsplash got it right.
-Since it’s my kitchen, I can speak to this first hand.
+Since it’s my kitchen, I can speak to this firsthand.
 I knew I wanted white cabinets to brighten up the space, but I didn’t want the room to be boring.
 Instead, I made the backsplash the star of the show.
 I chose a fun fish scale tile shape and incorporated ocean-inspired colors.
 This was my way of twisting the navy kitchen trend into something a bit less expected.

-Choose a contrasting grout color.
+Choose a contrasting grout color

-If you do gravitate towards the clean look of simple white subway tiles, try an unexpected grout color It’s bolder than white on white.
+If you do gravitate toward the clean look of simple white subway tiles, try an unexpected grout color It’s bolder than white on white.
 This backsplash got it right with gray grout.
 It frames the white tiles and makes them pop more than they would if surrounded by white grout.

-Select a bold pattern.
+Select a bold pattern

 Are you looking to create a moody space like this?
 Here’s the how-to: Start with ever-popular navy cabinets and a slick marble slab countertop.
-Then, choose the right backsplash.
+Then choose the right backsplash.
 These glossy black tiles do a lot for the feel of the space—just imagine how different the room would seem with white tiles.

-Find a tile that looks like wallpaper.
+Find a tile that looks like wallpaper

 This backsplash tile is unlike anything we have ever seen.
 From a distance, it looks more like wallpaper than ceramic tile.
 The repeating pattern takes this space from simply chic to extraordinary.

-Choose an intricate pattern.
+Choose an intricate pattern

 This tight, Art Deco–inspired pattern works perfectly with this flexible faucet.
 It’s a surprising choice that really catches the eye.

-Use color in unexpected ways.
+Use color in unexpected ways